pszponder/blog-articles/functions-in-js/functions.md

 console.log(product2(1, 2, 3, 4, 5)); // 120
 ```

+### Rest vs. Spread Operators:

-**NOTE:** The rest parameter looks exactly like the spread operator however, they serve two different purposes.
+The rest parameter looks exactly like the spread operator however, they serve two different purposes.

 - The spread operator is used to "unpack" an array or other iterable so that the values of the iterable can be used as function arguments.
   - The spread operator is used when invoking a function.